Clearinghouse Downgrades: What you Need To Know

 Effective November 18, 2024, drivers with violations in the FMCSA’s Drug and Alcohol Clearinghouse will have their CDL or CLP downgraded by State Driver Licensing Agencies (SDLAs) as part of the Clearinghouse-II rule.

 This final enforcement of the DACH regulations should now close a fairly large loophole that existed since the beginning of the Clearinghouse.
-Namely, a driver could fail/refuse a drug test and be forced to leave their current fleet.
+Namely, failed dot drug testing could force a driver to leave their current fleet.
+Check out more about these changes in the FMCSA’s NRII Learning Center.

-The presence of the DACH should (in theory) prohibit that driver from operating again before completing the Return to Duty process as all fleets would check the DACH to ensure that a driver was “Not Prohibited” prior to hiring them.
+The presence of the FMCSA Drug and Alcohol Clearinghouse (DACH) should (in theory) prohibit that driver from operating again before completing the Return to Duty process as all fleets would check the DACH to ensure that a driver was “Not Prohibited” prior to hiring them.

 BUT, we humans are savvy.
-Drivers that were terminated from one company went to work for another carrier who didn’t check the DACH, they started their own company or they left trucking altogether.
+Drivers that were terminated from one company went to work for another carrier who didn’t check the DOT Clearinghouse, they started their own company or they left trucking altogether.

 So, it was determined that any driver who was “prohibited” in the DACH should also have their CDL or CLP “downgraded” so that they couldn’t operate as a commercial truck driver.